Hadrian: Personal and cultural interests

 Hadrian was familiar with the rival philosophers Epictetus and Favorinus, and with their works, and held an interest in Roman philosophy.
 During his first stay in Greece, before he became emperor, he attended lectures by Epictetus at Nicopolis.
-Shortly before the death of Plotina, Hadrian had granted her wish that the leadership of the Epicurean School in Athens be open to a non-Roman candidate.

-During Hadrian's time as tribune of the plebs, omens and portents supposedly announced his future imperial condition.
-According to the Historia Augusta, Hadrian had a great interest in astrology and divination and had been told of his future accession to the Empire by a grand-uncle who was himself a skilled astrologer.
+Shortly before the death of Plotina, Hadrian had granted her wish that the leadership of the Epicurean School in Athens be open to a non-Roman candidate.During Hadrian's time as tribune of the plebs, omens and portents supposedly announced his future imperial condition.
+According to the Historia Augusta, Hadrian had a great interest in astrology and divination and had been told of his future accession to the Empire by a granduncle who was himself a skilled astrologer.

 Hadrian wrote poetry in both Latin and Greek; one of the few surviving examples is a Latin poem he reportedly composed on his deathbed (see below).
 Some of his Greek productions found their way into the Palatine Anthology.
 He also wrote an autobiography, which Historia Augusta says was published under the name of Hadrian's freedman Phlegon of Tralles.
 It was not a work of great length or revelation but designed to scotch various rumours or explain Hadrian's most controversial actions.
 It is possible that this autobiography had the form of a series of open letters to Antoninus Pius.